google/fhir-dbt-analytics/readme/extending_the_project.md

 ### Instructions

 1. Create a new empty SQL file within the `models/cohorts/` folder, assigning it the name of your new cohort.
 For example, _my_new_cohort.sql_.

 1. Copy the contents of the cohort template below into this new file.
     Alternatively, you can copy the contents of an existing cohort if you prefer to adapt a working example.

 1. Edit the contents of the file to adapt it to your desired cohort:

     a.
 Update the config block with a description for your cohort.

     b.
 Update the SQL query WHERE clause with inclusion and exclusion criteria for your patient cohort

-1. Test running the _patient_count_ metric over your new cohort by running the following command in the project directory:
-`dbt run --select patient_count --vars 'cohort: my_new_cohort'`
+1. Test running the _patient_count_ metric over your new cohort by running the following command in the project directory: `dbt run --select patient_count --vars 'cohort: my_new_cohort'`

-1. If the metric runs successfully, check the calculated outputs in the `patient_count` table within your target BigQuery schema.
+1. If the metric runs successfully, check the calculated outputs in the `patient_count` table within your target BigQuery or Spark schema.

 ### Cohort template